JHeirons/skycademy-guide/1-participate.md

   - mass of the payload
 - If all else fails you may have to consider changing your launch time or even launch location.

-## Distributed radio tracking system
+## Tracking the flight

 ![radio tracking](1/tracking.gif)

-- During the flight, the payload receives GPS data from satellites overhead
+1. During the flight, the payload receives GPS data from satellites overhead
-- It then combines its location with some other data including time, temperature and a timestamp to create a sentence
+1. It then combines its location with some other data including time, temperature and a timestamp to create a sentence
-- This sentence is then transmitted using a radio transmission down towards receivers on the ground
+1. This sentence is then transmitted using a radio transmission down towards receivers on the ground
-- The team launching the payload receives the data and uses this to follow the balloon
+1. The team launching the payload receives the data and uses this to follow the balloon
-- Other HAB enthusiasts can also receive the signal if they have similar tracking equipment
+1. Other HAB enthusiasts can also receive the signal if they have similar tracking equipment
-- Anyone receiving the transmissions can upload their data to the [habhub.org](habhub.org) website.
-Uploaded data can be seen in the [logtail](habitat.habhub.org/logtail)
+1. Anyone receiving the transmissions can upload their data to the [habhub.org](habhub.org) website.
+Uploaded data can be seen in the [site log](habitat.habhub.org/logtail)
-- The website collates all data and uses it to plot the payload position on a map
+1. The website collates all data and uses it to plot the payload position on a [map](tracker.habhub.org)
-- Using this distributed tracking system means that the flight isn’t dependent on a single person receiving and makes it much more likely that a flight can be tracked and recovered.
+1. Using this distributed tracking system means that the flight isn’t dependent on a single person receiving and makes it much more likely that a flight can be tracked and recovered.

+## Some radio theory
 ![radio horizon](1/radiohorizon.JPG)

 - Radio waves travel in straight lines and need line of sight for the signal to be received